Three Places in Landscapes That Are Ideal for Waterwise Plants

 Does your HOA have medians covered in lawn grass?
 They may be in roads or community parking lots.

-There are tough, yet attractive plants that need minimal water after their roots become established in the ground.
-In other words, with the right plants, you could dramatically cut the watering schedule for these medians by half, two-thirds or even more after the plants’ first growing season.
+In other words, with the right plants, you could dramatically cut the watering schedule for these medians by half, two-thirds, or even more after the plants’ first growing season.

 2) Weird, awkward lawn areas

-If you have lawn areas in your landscape that have tight angles, are very narrow (less than eight feet wide) or have obstacles that can’t be mowed around easily with a riding lawnmower, these are ideal spots for waterwise perennials and groundcovers, instead of traditional lawns.
+If you have lawn areas in your landscape that have tight angles, are very narrow (less than eight feet wide) or have obstacles that can’t be mowed around easily with a riding lawnmower, these are ideal spots for water-wise perennials and groundcovers, instead of traditional lawns.

 We’ve shared examples of weird, awkward turf areas below.
 Once you start noticing these types of spots, you won’t be able to “un-see” them!